sensedeep/dynamodb-onetable/README.md

 The properties should include the relevant key properties.

 The sort key may be defined as a key condition by setting the property to an object that defines the condition.
 The condition operator is specified as the key, and the operand as the value.

+These operators may only be used with the sort key property.
+If the sort key uses a value template, you cannot use the operator on the sort key value directly and not on the properties that are referenced in the value template.

 For example:

 ```javascript
 let user = await table.queryItems({pk, sk: {begins: 'user:john'}})